gildas/git-credential-bitbucket/README.md

 git config credential.helper bitbucket
 ```

-Now, the next time you do a `git pull`, `git push` on that remote repository, the credential help will manage the OAUTH token for you.
+Now, the next time you do a `git pull`, `git push` on that remote repository, the credential helper will manage the OAUTH token for you.

 ### Removing credentials